danscully/d3script/README.md

 # What the included scripts do
 Here is an overview of the scripts included in this release:

+## DeFlash
+This script will stop the transport control buttons from flashing, and instead have them highlight in a color.

 ## EncoderLink
 Provides functions that are useful when combined with an external encoder, like the knobs on a Streamdeck plus.
 Look at code and the Companion config for more information.